 Revising your novel in 10 easy steps

 Writing a novel is hard work, but for many aspiring authors the much harder part is revising that first draft into something fit to send out into the wide world.
-Since I’ve just finished revising The Merchant of Dreams, I thought it might be useful to document how I went about it.
+Since I’ve just finished revising The

 [Note: the process I describe below is distilled from what I’ve learnt through the online workshops and courses given by fantasy author Holly Lisle, particularly How to Revise Your Novel.
 However this is my own personal take on the process, based on what works for me.
 YMMV.]